farlee2121/DevEssentialsBlog/_drafts/Language Limited Though/2020-05-04-Id-Abstraction.md

   - generic and awkward
     - newing up an id
     - doesn't quite handle different types right
+  - alias would work, but it doesn't actually hide the type.
+Can couple with operations
 - hard beccause
 - discriminated union
   - OR types with one containted type